Mechanical filter (respirator): Disinfection and reuse

 Some methods may not visibly damage the mask, but they ruin the mask's ability to filter.
 This has been seen in attempts to sterilize by soaking in soap and water, heating dry to 160 C, and treating with 70% isopropyl alcohol, and hydrogen peroxide gas plasma (made under a vacuum with radio waves).
-The static electrical charge on the microfibers (which attracts or repels particles passing through the mask, making them more likely to move sideways and hit and stick to a fiber; see electret) is destroyed by some cleaning methods.
+The static electrical charge on the microfibers is destroyed by some cleaning methods.
 UVGI (ultraviolet light), boiling water vapour, and dry oven heating do not seem to reduce the filter efficiency, and these methods successfully decontaminate masks.

 UVGI (an ultraviolet method), ethylene oxide, dry oven heating and vaporized hydrogen peroxide are currently the most-favoured methods in use in hospitals, but none have been properly tested.
 Where enough masks are available, cycling them and reusing a mask only after letting it sit unused for five days is preferred.

 It has been shown that masks can also be sterilized by ionizing radiation.
 Gamma radiation and high energy electrons penetrate deeply into the material and can be used to sterilize large batches of masks within a short time period.
 The masks can be sterilized up to two times but have to be recharged after every sterilization as the surface charge is lost upon radiation.